Vexcited/Signatures-IUT-Limoges/README.md

 Return type of `dumpSignatureResponse` is `SignaturesDump`, let's see what you can do with this.

-Note that everything written below is just extracted for the source code itself, you can look at the types directly here: [types.ts](./src/types.ts).
+Note that everything written below is just extracted from the source code itself, you can look at the types directly here: [types.ts](./src/types.ts).

 ```typescript
 interface SignaturesDump {